 The records of Ancient Egyptian reigning dynasties date back to around 3000 years BC.
 However, not all records have survived so there is no continuously-linked family pedigree.

 Tracing your family lineage can be an exciting journey.
 Since every person has an individual genetic breakdown, every journey is unique, and we realize there is no universal solution to map your family descent.
-With Treemily you can create a stunning custom-made family tree and eternalize your family history to inspire your loved ones for generations to come.
+With Treemily you can create a stunning custom-made family tree and eternalize your family history.
+Inspire your loved ones for generations to come with our free family tree maker.